greyltc/centralcontrol/README.md

 # control-software
-Software design files for controlling the hardware from https://github.com/mutovis/hardware to perform electrical characterization of research solar cells
+Software for collecting electrical characterization data for solar cells.
+Intended to be used with the hardware from https://github.com/mutovis/hardware

 ## Installation